Ring Test for Gender: Does It Work and How?

 If you’re already pregnant and hellbent on knowing baby’s gender, this is the go-to method.

-Simply tie the wedding ring (or one of equal significance) to your chosen strand of string or hair, lie on your back, and have your partner, bestie, or eager family member dangle it over your belly.
+Simply tie the wedding ring (or one of equal significance) to your chosen strand of string or hair, lie on your back, and have your partner, bestie, or eager family member dangle it over your bump.

 If the ring moves in circles, the folklore suggests it's a girl, and if it swings back and forth like a pendulum, it's a boy.